GingerNinja23/ipop-documentation/Running-SocialVPN-on-Linux.md

     ./svpn_controller.py -c config.json &> log.txt &
     ```

-3. Check on the current status of your network using netcat
+3. Check on the current status of your network.
+This will show you the IP addresses of other nodes connected to your SocialVPN:

     ```bash
     echo '{"m":"get_state"}' | netcat -u 127.0.0.1 5800